M/I Homes, Inc. research snapshot

 Trend-following setup

-Watch for MHO to reclaim the 50-day moving average near $139 on volume above the 20-day average, then break through $150 to $154 resistance.
-Confirmation improves if the next earnings report shows improving orders, controlled cancellations, and stable or improving gross margins.
+Watch for MHO to reclaim its 20-day moving average near $148.80 and the 5-day near $150.22 on volume above the 20-day average, then break through the $151 intraday high toward the 52-week high of $163.66.
+Confirmation improves if the next earnings report shows order growth continuing without a further rise in incentive spending.

 Mean-reversion setup

-If MHO pulls back toward the $134 support area without fundamental deterioration, compare the stock with book value per share, free cash flow, land position quality, and inventory levels before considering a reversion entry.
+If MHO pulls back toward the $145 support area from the 50-day moving average without fundamental deterioration, compare the stock with book value per share of $128, free cash flow, land position quality, and inventory levels before considering a reversion entry.

 Set a maximum loss rule before entry.
 Homebuilder stocks can gap lower on rate surprises or negative industry data.